bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 2. Create a matching podcast episode collection in the site config file
 3. Update the front page to advertise it appropriately

-I could have made the front page generic, but since adding new shows is never going to be something I do often. rather than try to build a compelling layout for n shows, I chose to optimise the front page layout for two shows  now. if and when a third appears, I'll redesign the front page to optimise it for three.
+I could have made the front page generic, but since adding new shows is never going to be something I do often.
+Rather than try to build a compelling layout for n shows, I chose to optimise the front page layout for two shows now.
+If and when a third appears, I'll redesign the front page to optimise it for three.

 ### URL Structure